 The national mammal is the white-tailed deer, the national bird is the scarlet macaw.

-The Honduran flag consists of three horizontal stripes: the upper and lower stripes are blue, and the center stripe is white.
-In the central stripe there are five blue stars representing the five republics of Central American Union, and the central star represents Honduras.
+The Honduran flag consists of three horizontal stripes: the upper and lower stripes are blue, and the centre stripe is white.
+In the central stripe, there are five blue stars representing the five republics of Central American Union, and the central star represents Honduras.

-The National Anthem of Honduras consists of a choir and seven stanzas, but usually only the chorus and the last stanza are singed in public events.
+The National Anthem of Honduras consists of a choir and seven stanzas, but usually, only the chorus and the last stanza are sung in public events.

-Soccer is the favorite sport, the passion of multitudes.
+Soccer is the favourite sport, the passion of multitudes.

 The main export products are bananas, coffee and wood.

 Remittances represent about a quarter of GDP, and about three-quarters of exports.

 The population below the poverty line was 50.7% in 2004.